unicode-org/icu/docs/userguide/transforms/general/index.md

 called **round-trip integrity**.
 They do not, however, support round-trip integrity from Latin to SCRIPT and back to Latin.

-*Do not assume that a transform's inverse will provide a complete or exact reversal.*
+:point_right: **Note**: *Do not assume that a transform's inverse will provide a complete or exact reversal.*

 The second caveat with inverses has to do with existence.
 Although any ID can be inverted, this does not guarantee that the inverse ID actually exists.
-For example, if I create a custom translitertor Latin-Antarean and register it with the system, I can then pass the string "Latin-Antarean" to createInstance() or getInstance() to get that transform.
+For example, if I create a custom translitertor `Latin-Antarean` and register it with the system, I can then pass the string "Latin-Antarean" to `createInstance()` or `getInstance()` to get that transform.
 If I then ask for its inverse, however, the request will fail, since I have not created and registered "Antarean-Latin" with the system.

-*Any transform ID can be inverted, but the inverse ID may not name an actual registered transform.*
+:point_right: **Note**: *Any transform ID can be inverted, but the inverse ID may not name an actual registered transform.*

 ### Custom Inverses